course

 Support crew permitted.

-Water, Hammer electrolyte drink, fruit, salt, baked goods, chips, coke and lollies.
+Water, Pure Sports Nutrition, fruit, salt, baked goods, chips, coke and lollies.

 For teams this will be the end point for runner 3 and the start point for runner 4